jakedomermuth/CPA-APP-OOP/README.md

 # CPA-APP-OOP

+## This project was built using object oriented design principles
 You will build a client/tax return system for a small accounting firm.
 Your customer (the accounting firm) requires the following from your application: <br>
 • You must store the following information: <br>